swe-sys/robots/README.md

 In this project, robot is provided an attractive potential to real the goal position and repulsive potential to avoid the obstacles.
 Then using gradient descent algorithm the way points is calculated `APF_plain.py`.
 For the robot to track the calculated waypoints a controller is used `PID_ control.py`.

 ## Swarm Aggregation
 In this project, 5 robots are provided different decentralized control laws when the robot is in free state or engaged state.
+The robots are required to form two clusters as two goal positions are provided.

 ## Contributing